Gigantopithecus: G. blacki

 Gigantopithecus is now classified in the subfamily Ponginae, closely allied with Sivapithecus and Indopithecus.
 This would make its closest living relatives the orangutans.
 However, there are few similar traits (synapomorphies) linking Gigantopithecus and orangutans due to fragmentary remains, with the main morphological argument being its close affinities to Sivapithecus, which is better established as a pongine based on skull features.
-In 2017, Chinese palaeoanthropologist Yingqi Zhang and American anthropologist Terry Harrison suggested that Gigantopithecus is most closely allied to the Chinese Lufengpithecus, which went extinct 4 million years prior to Gigantopithecus.
+In 2017, Chinese palaeoanthropologist Yingqi Zhang and American anthropologist Terry Harrison suggested that Gigantopithecus is most closely allied with the Chinese Lufengpithecus which went extinct 4 million years prior to Gigantopithecus.

 In 2019, peptide sequencing of dentine and enamel proteins of a Gigantopithecus molar from Chuifeng Cave indicates that Gigantopithecus was indeed closely allied with orangutans, and, assuming the current mutation rate in orangutans has remained constant, shared a common ancestor about 12–10 million years ago in the Middle to Late Miocene.
 Their last common ancestor would have been a part of the Miocene radiation of apes.
 The same study calculated a divergence time between the Ponginae and African great apes about 26–17.7 million years ago.

 Cladogram according to Zhang and Harrison, 2017: